Radar Systems Design and Engineering Training

-Radar Systems Design & Engineering Training Course – Hands-on
+Radar Systems Design and Engineering Training Course – Hands-on

-Radar Systems Design & Engineering Training Course – Customize it
+Radar Systems Design and Engineering Training Course – Customize it

 Radar Systems Design & Engineering Training Course – Objectives:

 Upon completing this Radar Systems Design and Engineering Training course, learners will be able to meet these objectives:

 - What are radar subsystems.

 - How to calculate radar performance.

 - ESA and AESA radars: what are these technologies, how they work, what drives them, and what new issues they bring.